-Bats hunt in a similar way to nightjars also seizing insects out of the sky.
-The difference between the two is that bats locate prey by sound using hearing and nightjars rely on sight using their eyes.
+Bats hunt in a similar way to nightjars, also seizing insects out of the sky.
+The difference between the two is that bats locate prey by sound using hearing, and nightjars rely on sight using their eyes.

 How Does Weather Affect The Nightjar Hunting?

-Torpor saves energy when food is not readily available or the temperature is too low.
+Torpor saves energy when food is not readily available, or the temperature is too low.
 It is, in a way, similar to hibernation but torpor does not last months like hibernation.
 Torpor only occurs when conditions for hunting are unfavorable.

 Like many other birds, nightjars migrate in the fall to the tropics as cold weather means much fewer insects.
-For eating and hunting, nightjars need to travel to where the food is.
+For eating and hunting, nightjars need to travel where the food is.

 Birds are diverse in size, color, diet, and other ways.
 Please find out more in this article I wrote.